yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/overview.md

 After setting up the channel, you need to test your bot, connect it to the respective channel, and ensure that the bot is responding to users.

-The platform supports a list of channels under various categories, as mentioned below:
-* Messaging
-* Voice
-* Social
-* Business
-* Additional

 ## Access Channels

 1. Log in to https://cloud.yellow.ai.